nexiality/documentation/userguide/BatchFiles.md

 ---------------------------------------------

 #### **nexial-desktop-xpath-update**
 This script updates the XPath(s) used for desktop automation (i.e. application.json).
-This script has following options:
+This script has the following
+options:

 |options  |explanation                                                                                      |
 |---------|-------------------------------------------------------------------------------------------------|